 Does the I-485 have premium processing?

 Unfortunately, the I-485 does not qualify for premium processing.
 However, you can track average I-485 processing times online.

 Can I travel while my I-485 is pending?

 Whether you can travel with a pending I-485 depends on your current immigration status in the U.S. For instance, if you are on valid dual intent nonimmigrant status (such as H-1B or L-1), you can travel internationally throughout the green card application process.

 Single-intent visa holders (such as T.N. or E-3) cannot travel with a pending I-485 unless they apply for Advance Parole.
 Green card applicants can file Form I-131 with their I-485 application or after the I-485 has been filed.
 Upon approval of Form I-131, applicants can travel internationally.

 How long is my green card valid?

-Green cards are valid for up to 10 years.
-At that point, you have the option to renew your permanent residency via Form I-90.
-You also have the option to apply for citizenship after 5 years of permanent residence (3 years if you’re married to a US citizen).
+Green cards are valid for up to ten years.
+After ten years, applicants can renew their permanent residency via Form I-90.
+They also have the option to apply for citizenship after five years of permanent residence (3 years if you're married to a U.S. citizen).